 This information on the barcodes can be affixed to the pipes and fittings insitu, and recorded in a database, ideally linked to a Geographical Information System (GIS).
 At any subsequent excavation or operation the barcode can be read and all data on the pipes and fittings concerned can be accessed.
 Similarly in planning operations and works the data is readily accessible from the GIS or database.

 ISO 12176 Part 4 defines a traceability system for encoding the characteristics of the pipes, fittings, fusion-jointing equipment, fusion-jointing equipment operators and fusion-jointing protocols.
-It is applicable to PE pipes, fittings and valves conforming to ISO standards for gas supply piping systems and also to the assembly operation utilising methods such butt, socket and saddle fusion, electrofusion, induction fusion and mechanical jointing.
+It is applicable to PE pipes, fittings and valves conforming to EN and ISO standards and also to the assembly operation utilising methods such as butt, socket and saddle fusion, electrofusion, induction fusion and mechanical jointing.

 Traccoding, a database which supports ISO 12176 Part 4, has been established at www.traccoding.com